af19git5/AndroidEasyHttp/README.md

 ### Using Library In Your Application

-Add this in your build.gradle
+Add this in your app build.gradle file.

 ```groovy
 android {